So, you want to start selling, but you don’t know what it is you’re supposed to sell?

 - People who don’t fit the mold.
 Focus your eCommerce business on shoppers who are frustrated with not finding their size elsewhere online.

 - People who are discerning, but busy.
-Start selling tailored suits and business attire and disrupt an old-fashioned industry with your store.
+Start selling tailored suits and outerwear, and disrupt an old-fashioned industry with your online business.

-If you’re nailing it with your networking skills, think about going big with your eCommerce business.
+If you’re nailing it with your networking skills, think about going big with your eCommerce business idea.

-A great idea for really diversifying your product offer is to turn your store into a community.
+A great tactic for diversifying your product or service offer is to turn your store into a community.

 You don’t have to become the next Amazon or Etsy.